PayFabric/Business-Central/Codeunits.md

       *TemplateName:  Code[200]*

       The name of payment request template.
-If empty, use "Single" template type
+If empty, use default "Single" template type

       *Email: Text[250]*